tommai78101/InitializingOpenGL/README.md

 (Updated: January 1, 2019 - Included scheduling conflicts with real-life into the timeline.)
 (Updated: March 20, 2019 - Adjusting schedule to update the book only on weekends.)
+(Updated: August 4, 2019 - Finished Triangle/Hexagon OpenGL back in July, was about to write book, but real life got in the way.)

 |Timeline|Topic of Interests|Estimated page counts|
 |:---|:---|---:|